 After the motion is made, the court will administer the Lawyer’s Oath and enter an order admitting you to the State Bar of Michigan.
 After the ceremony, follow the court’s direction for receiving a copy of the executed order and ensuring it is provided to the State Bar of Michigan.
 All orders of admission will expire after three years.

 Apply to the State Bar of Michigan for your license to practice law

 After you have been sworn in, you must submit an online SBM application.
-Your application is not complete without a copy of the Order of Admission from your swearing-in and payment of all license fees.
-Once your SBM application, payment, and Order of Admission have been received and processed, SBM will assign your “P number,” which registers your license to practice law in Michigan.
-You can expect an email containing your P number approximately 15 business days after all documents and payment have been received, and if you choose to receive a bar card, it will arrive in the mail two to three weeks later.
+Your application is not complete without a copy of the order of admission from your swearing-in and payment of all license fees.
+Once your SBM application, payment, and order of admission have been received and processed, SBM will assign your “P number,” which registers your license to practice law in Michigan.
+You can expect an email containing your P number about 10 business days after all documents and payment have been received, and if you choose to receive a bar card, it should arrive in the mail two to three weeks later.